NaiboWang/Data-Free-Ensemble-Selection-For-One-Shot-Federated-Learning/README.md

 The test results and statistics will be saved to the dataset and also local files in the `models` directory.

-Before you run any ensemble selection method, ensure that you have trained all models you need to select from and already tested by the `train_model.py` and `test_model.py` scripts respectively.
+Before you run any ensemble selection algorithm, ensure that you have trained all models you need to select from by the `train_model.py` script, and already get tested results by the `test_model.py` script.

 ## Run baseline algorithms

-Similar as the `batch ID`, we will have a `ensemble batch ID` for each run of the ensemble algorithms.
+Similar as the `batch ID`, we will have a `ensemble batch ID` for each run of the ensemble algorithms to distinguish ensemble selection results in batch.

 To run the baseline algorithms, you can use the following command: